tattwamasiray/Fraudlent-Transactions/README.md

 ![image](https://github.com/Kokolipa/fraudulent_transactions/assets/132874272/532ab7f8-e4f0-497b-931d-9360a0863132)

-5. **Model 4:** Here, we created a balanced dataset.
-We used the X_train to find all the instances of fraudulent transactions (7000 +) and merged them with 10k records of non-fraudulent ones.
-We shuffled the data and ran the model with the grid search results.
+5. **Model 4:** Here, I created a balanced dataset.
+I used the X_train to find all the instances of fraudulent transactions (7000 +) and merged them with 10k records of non-fraudulent ones.
+I shuffled the data and ran the model with the grid search results.

-6. **Model 5:** Here, we assumed that categorical features didn’t provide meaningful information to the decision tree model and could potentially lead to confusion and clutter as opposed to focusing attention on details and accuracy.
-We went by the assumption due to the predict_proba results (we evaluated the x_test with predict proba and attached a y_test (is_fraud column) to compare the results with a histogram chart indicating inaccuracies).
-We ran all the previous models, including the logistic regression, and compared all the models to the best model found in the above three models.
+6. **Model 5:** Here, I assumed that categorical features didn’t provide meaningful information to the decision tree model and could potentially lead to confusion and clutter as opposed to focusing attention on details and accuracy.
+I went by the assumption due to the predict_proba results (I evaluated the x_test with predict proba and attached a y_test (is_fraud column) to compare the results with a histogram chart indicating inaccuracies).
+I ran all the previous models, including the logistic regression, and compared all the models to the best model found in the above three models.

-From the above models, we found that model 3 performed the best, with 0.9 recall score for Fraudulent transactions, 0.93 for non-fraudulent ones and an overall score of 0.93.
+From the above models, I found that model 3 performed the best, with 0.9 recall score for Fraudulent transactions, 0.93 for non-fraudulent ones and an overall score of 0.93.
 - Regarding precision, it’s important to note that the precision score for fraudulent transactions was low at 0.06, while it was 1 for non-fraudulent transactions.
 This discrepancy arises due to the dataset’s imbalance, predominantly comprising non-fraudulent transactions.
 Consequently, achieving a high precision score for fraudulent transactions is inherently challenging in such imbalanced datasets.

 **Our Scripts:**